 HaZaPrep, the HaZamir Preparatory Program, is the first Jewish choral prep program in America.
 HaZaPrep is designed to prepare 7th and 8th graders with the Jewish choral music skills and Hebrew language skills they need to enter into the HaZamir high school program in grade 9.
 The HaZaPrep curriculum teaches those skills in an environment that is educational and fun.
-There are currently HaZaPrep chapters in cities across the United States including Baltimore, Bergen County, Boston, Cleveland, Houston, Long Island, Manhattan, New Haven, North Jersey, Philadelphia, Pittsburgh, South Jersey.
+There are currently HaZaPrep chapters in cities across the United States including Baltimore, Bergen County, Boston, Houston, Long Island, New Haven, North Jersey, Philadelphia, Pittsburgh, and South Jersey.

 The Conductors Training Program gives eligible members of HaZamir, as well as selected HaZamir alumni, the opportunity to learn conducting methodology, gain conducting experience, and study the relationship between text and music from Maestro Matthew Lazar.
 We are proud that 5 HaZamir alumni are now leading HaZamir chapters.